opencog/sensory/README.md

 Part of the magic of doing this is to describe CPU hardware, and specifically the assembly instructions, as if they were electronic devices, having inputs and generating outputs.
-The assembly instructions are then "wired up", so tht data flows correctly through them.
+The assembly instructions are then "wired up", so that data flows correctly through them.
 Thus, for example, the ADD instruction has two inputs, one output, all of which are registers; the result must go into the register that the next instruction is expecting, or must be routed to memory.